mctools/mcpl/usage_python.md

 ### Just download a single file and use it...

-Naturally, one can simply download the {% include linkfile.html file="src/python/mcpl.py" download=true %} file and place it anywhere in the PYTHONPATH, such as the directory from which you plan to run your Python scripts.
+Naturally, one can simply use the following link to download and save the file:
+{% include linkfile.html file="src/python/mcpl.py" download=true %}, and place
+it anywhere in the PYTHONPATH, such as the directory from which you plan to run your Python scripts.

 ### ... or use it as part of the MCPL distribution